3D Configurators for Furniture

 3D Configurator for an Ikea Cabinet and Bookshelf

 Even as buying things like clothes, appliances, and food on the internet becomes the norm, shopping for furniture online still gives many shoppers pause.
 Household items are usually a major investment for consumers, and if they’re unhappy with their purchase, both the consumer and the retailer lose time and energy returning heavy items.
+For this reason, shoppers often abandon items in the shopping cart.

 Online 3D product imagery can solve that hesitation.
 A shopper can feel confident about ordering that bookcase they’ve been eyeing if they can look at a 360-degree model and try out different shelf styles, windows, and colors, all in real time.
 Threekit’s interactive 3D product configurator brings the Ikea showroom to the customer’s home.

 Return deliveries will cost an estimated $550 billion by 2020.
-That’s a staggeringly high price tag – and considering furniture item shipping fees tend to be higher than average online purchases, the stakes for ordering furniture online are higher, too.
+That’s a staggeringly high price tag–and considering furniture item shipping fees tend to be higher than average online purchases, the stakes for ordering furniture online are higher, too.

 If a customer is unable to go to a furniture store or would simply rather shop online, they want to get a sense of what a piece will look like in their living room, from every angle.
 But catalogs and static images can only capture one angle.